tilezen/vector-datasource/CONTRIBUTING.md

 ### 10. Submit a Pull Request (PR)

 Back on Github.com load the project page and notice there's a button suggested you create a PR for your active branch.
 Press that green button.
+Need help?
+[Github docs](https://help.github.com/articles/creating-a-pull-request/) have you covered.

-In the PR form, give it a good title that ties in with the original issue title.
-In the comment section summarize the work you did to resolve the issue and indicate you added tests and updated the documentation.
+In the PR form, give it a good title that ties in with the original Issue title.
+In the comment section summarize the work you did to resolve the issue and indicate you added tests, data migrations, and updated the documentation.

 A Tilezen team member will review the PR for you, either merging it right away or following up with questions.